-The Device is intended to measure battery voltage and current, continuously monitor battery charging and discharge, and calculate battery status data.
+The Device is intended to measure battery voltage and current, continuously monitor battery charge flow, and calculate battery status data.
 An ideal battery always gives and takes 100% of its energy without any loss.
 In real-world conditions, the amount of energy available from a battery heavily depends on the discharge rate and, to a lesser extent, on the battery's temperature.
 The charging process, as well, is not 100% efficient.

-Figure 1.
+Figure 3.
 Typical capacity vs. temperature graph.